medsensio/ml-take-home/README.md

 - Code should be commented and documented.
 - You need to use a cross-validation strategy.
 - The model should predict one or more *classes* for each audio clip.
+- Deliver result as a git repo on a remote hosting platform, or as a zipped folder with code.